stelligent/stelligent_demo/README.md

 This demo launches in an AmazonWebServices VirtualPrivateCloud with one command.
 One pipeline control box with puppet and jenkins is launched, as well as a webserver AutoScalingGroup tied to an ElasticLoadBalancer, resolved by a Route53 cname alias.
-SimpleStorageService bucket is used for authenticated retrieval of static templates, manifests, and encrypted keys for demo.
-Logs and other output are stored securely in this same S3 bucket.
+SimpleStorageService is used for authenticated retrieval of static templates, manifests, and encrypted keys needed upon bootstrap.
+S3 is also used for the running demo to store logs and other outputs securely.

 The web service serves up "Juxtapo-random": two random instagram images juxtaposed for postmodern study.
 Jenkins delivers http://nando-automation-demo.elasticoperations.com, based on SourceControlManagement of this github repo.